sAjibuu/Upload_Bypass/README.md

 ![2024-02-18_20h04_06](https://github.com/sAjibuu/Upload_Bypass/assets/81802295/46251ded-e89d-4ce6-b2a5-c229850fdf06)

 ### 🚀 Updates
-- The code was almost written from scratch, which now utilizes better file parsing and eliminates most of the bugs.
+- The code almost written from scratch, which now utilizes better file parsing and eliminates most of the bugs.
 - Modular code!
 Now you can contribute to the code and add your own modules.
 - Introducing 3 different modes, detection, exploitation and anti_malware check, choose your weapon!
 - New state feature, you can now pause the code and resume from where you left off!